 Commercial Training Provider Fined & sent to Jail – A cautionary tale

-Last week at the Central Criminal Court in London, the Right Honourable Lord Wilkinson set the sentence between George (Director Ultimate Training Associates Limited (UTA)) vs Regina to 10 years for copyright infringement.
+Reported in the Times last week at the Central Criminal Court in London, the Right Honourable Lord Wilkinson set the sentence between George (Director Ultimate Training Associates Limited (UTA)) vs Regina to 10 years for copyright infringement.

-Throughout the case George proclaimed their innocence by saying that “the material was only used for education purposes, and not sold”.
+Throughout the case, George proclaimed their innocence by saying that “the material was only used for education purposes, and not sold”.

 Evidence given throughout the case demonstrated that the defendant had used a significant number of sources of materials for training purposes.
 Outlines given to the court included the following materials: